skinny-framework/skinny-framework.github.io/source/documentation/orm.html.md

 http://guides.rubyonrails.org/association_basics.html#the-belongs-to-association

-We need to specify some types, so definitions are not so simple as ActiveRecord, it's easy to understand nad simple enough.
+We need to specify some types, so definitions are not as simple as ActiveRecord, but it's easy to understand and simple enough.

 ```java